PritK99/ML-Toolbox/Autoencoder/README.md

 ## Introduction

 Apart from tasks like classification, regression, clustering, etc., we are also interested in abstraction and generation.
-Abstraction means learning representations for our data.
+Abstraction means learning representations of our data.
 For example, we can convert an image into a feature vector.
-This idea of learning low-dimensional feature representation is useful for many tasks, such as visualization or similarity.
+This idea of learning low-dimensional feature representation is useful for many tasks, such as visualization and similarity.
 Generation means creating new data samples such that they belong to the original data distribution.
 Autoencoders are one family of models that can do these tasks.
-While there are several flavors of autoencoders, we will focus on vanilla autoencoders and variational autoencoders (VAEs).

-## Vanilla Autoencoders
+The vanilla autoencoders focus on abstraction task.

 <p align="center">
   <img src = "../assets/img/autoencoder.png" alt="autoencoders" width="600">